Do you prefer something slower-paced, unposed, and grounded in the real rhythms of your everyday life?

 Some families want to remember the day they dressed up and got the holiday card shot.
 That’s a meaningful milestone.

-Others may want something less obviously momentous: the way a child rests their head without thinking, breakfast scene with bedhead and cereal bowls, the feeling of an ordinary day, now out of reach.
+Others may want something less obviously momentous: the way a child rests their head without thinking, a breakfast scene with bedhead and cereal bowls, the feeling of an ordinary day, now out of reach.

 How Do You Feel in Front of a Camera?